 If you live in one of the remaining 34 states, you must include your unemployment benefits in your taxable income amount, just as you did for your federal tax return.

-Seven cities in the U.S. have separate taxation requirements.
+Several cities in the U.S. have separate taxation requirements.
 If you live or work in Cincinnati, Cleveland, Columbus, Toledo, Detroit, Kansas City or Louisville, you may need to pay municipal taxes on your unemployment benefits.

 Filing Taxes When You’re Unemployed